Price: $199 (sport), $249 (classic)

 When my Garmin Lily's battery is getting low, I can charge it back up through a clip-shaped proprietary charger.
 Garmin doesn't say how long the charge time should be, but I got my review unit from dead to full battery in under 2 hours.

-I'm planning to spend more time on this Garmin Lily review to see how relying on it as my daily driver compares to wearing my Apple Watch Series 6 or Fitbit Versa 3.
+The Garmin Lily isn't a replacement for the Apple Watch Series 6 or Fitbit Versa 3.
 As much as I'm attracted to the design, the display is smaller than any smartwatch I've ever used, and it's taking time to adjust.

-That said, for $199 I believe Garmin Lily could be a great option for a first-time smartwatch owner.
+That said, for $199 I believe Garmin Lily could be a great option for a first-time smartwatch owner, or someone with smaller wrists who prefers a fashionable design.
 It's as easy to navigate as it is on the eyes, and its compact size won't conflict with whatever else you already wear on your wrists.